zowe/zowe-cli-tasks-plugin/docs/starter.md

           - exp: "parseInt(output.data[\"zosmf_version\"],10) >= 26"
 ```

 `validators` allow you to specify an array of expressions (`exp`) that will be evaluated with JavaScript `eval`.
 The `output` variable is the output from the `zosmf check status` command (remember with the `--response-format-json` applied).
 The `exp` statement is the verbatim JavaScript statement that will be executed to check the output.
+If the validator returns `true` then the output is considered valid.

 For the sake of the example, we'll test our validator by specifying  `>= 100`:
 ```